Governance of the ISU Osborn Research Club

 The Chairperson is responsible for all the operation details of the Club, principally, meetings, membership and the annual election.
 The Chairperson serves for the calendar year, but traditionally assumes responsibility for the January meeting of the following year.

 Nomination for membership should originate with a member and be endorsed by one other member.
 Nominations should go to the Chairperson.
-Criteria to consider in nominating a new member are as follows: (a) that the research field be clearly in the natural or physical sciences; (b) that the nominee be Iowa State University faculty or staff who is personally conducting research; (c) that the research activity and productivity be substantial and of high quality; and (d) that the nominee be responsible for leading their research program.
+Criteria to consider in nominating a new member are as follows: (a) that the research field be clearly in the natural or physical sciences or study thereof; (b) that the nominee be Iowa State University faculty or staff who is personally conducting research; (c) that the research activity and productivity be substantial and of high quality; and (d) that the nominee be responsible for leading their research program.
 By vote of the membership in 2005 a requirement of being at ISU for one year was removed from the criteria.

 By vote of the membership in December, 2001, all elections of new members and officers of the Osborn Research Club will be conducted over at least a four (4) week period from the time ballots are mailed to the membership.
 The closing date of the election will be printed as part of the ballot.
 Only those votes received by 5:00 p.m. on the closing date of an election will be counted.
 At their discretion, active and life members of the Osborn Research Club may register their vote on any club ballot either by E-mail or by hard copy.
 Confidentiality will be maintained on all ballots with only the Club Chair, Steering Committee Members, and the secretary who handles the Club Records having access to the individual ballots for counting purposes only.
 The selection of new members shall be by unanimous affirmative vote of the Steering Committee and by a two-thirds affirmative vote of the Active and Life Membership that votes within the prescribed election period.

 By vote of the membership in May, 1986, the evening speaker's meal is paid for by the Osborn Research Club's treasury.